openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 Removing
 ========

-When a team begins development work to remove the code, the **DEPR** ticket's state should be updated to *Removing*.
+When a team begins development work to remove the code, change the **DEPR** ticket's state *Removing* and make a comment on the issue saying you've done so.

 During this phase, remember the following: